With his star status secure at CNN, Chris Cuomo skirts controversy again

 “I didn’t think taking him off the air for a week or two made any sense,” Zucker said.
 “It was more important to be honest and transparent.
 I’m not surprised Chris had conversations with his brother.
 Who wouldn’t?
 Where he screwed up was doing that in the presence of his brothers’ aides.”

-A CNN veteran who requested anonymity due to the sensitivity of the situation said the network had clearly decided to stick by Cuomo, referring to the latest controversy as a “litmus test” for his value at the network.
+A CNN veteran who spoke on the condition of anonymity because of the sensitivity of the situation said the network had clearly decided to stick by Cuomo, referring to the latest controversy as a “litmus test” for his value at the network.

 “If they wanted to get rid of him, here’s the perfect excuse,” the person said.
 “And, they apparently want to stick with him, for some mysterious reason.”